Ladder99/ladder99/services/diode/README.md

 ## Installing

+Install OpenJDK 8 - this is a free alternative to Oracle's JDK.
+Add this to your ~/.zshrc file and restart the terminal -

+    export JAVA_HOME=$(/usr/libexec/java_home)

+Install JCE for security (otherwise tries to do automatically for Java15) - [Java-8 JCE](http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html).
+Unzip the JCE and place the jars in $JAVA_HOME/jre/lib/security - e.g.

+    cd ~/Desktop/UnlimitedJCEPolicyJDK8 && \
+    sudo cp *.jar $JAVA_HOME/jre/lib/security

+Install Gradle 2.8 - this is a Java builder

+    export PATH="/Users/bburns/apps/gradle-2.8/bin:$PATH"

-Edit your `/etc/hosts` with `sudo nano /etc/hosts`, and add the line:
+Then edit your `/etc/hosts` with `sudo nano /etc/hosts`, and add the line:

     127.0.0.1 rabbitred rabbitblack nodered

-(can this be done in a docker-compose setup?)
+(can this all be done in a docker-compose setup?)

 ## Starting the RabbitMQ queues